 At least, that’s how I felt wearing those horrifying (but useful), white mesh granny panties and 3 feet long maxi pads.

-Your uterus is getting rid of everything it held during pregnancy and sheds its lining, just like when you have a period, but it’s ten times worse than any “time of the month” you have experienced.
+Your uterus is getting rid of everything it held during pregnancy and sheds its lining, just like when you have a period.
+Except, it’s ten times worse than any “time of the month” you have experienced.

 Rest assured, that too, shall pass.